CLOSE SEARCH

 Boiler room frauds are normally deemed to be sophisticated investment scams where those involved use high pressure sales tactics to persuade victims into buying worthless, over-priced or non-existent investments.
 They are one of the most complex and intricate investment frauds, usually prosecuted by the SFO.
 Convictions can lead to lengthy prison sentences and the inevitable financial burdens of confiscation proceedings.

-Our client was alleged to be a key participant operating from a European base as part of the boiler room.
+R was alleged to be a key participant operating from a European base as part of the boiler room.
 His case raised complex issues of dishonesty, knowledge, and culpability, particularly where he occupied a mid-level role within a broader network of individuals, many of whom remained unidentified or unindicted.

 was the lead sales agent,